vahidk/EffectivePyTorch/README.md

 The most important advantage of PyTorch over NumPy is its automatic differentiation functionality which is very useful in optimization applications such as optimizing parameters of a neural network.
 Let's try to understand it with an example.

-Say you have a composite function which is a chain of two functions: g(u(x)).
+Say you have a composite function which is a chain of two functions: `g(u(x))`.
-To compute the derivative of g with respect to x we can use the chain rule which states that: dg/dx = dg/du * du/dx.
+To compute the derivative of `g` with respect to `x` we can use the chain rule which states that: `dg/dx = dg/du * du/dx`.
 PyTorch can analytically compute the derivatives for us.

-To compute the derivatives in PyTorch first we create a tensor and set its requires_grad to true.
+To compute the derivatives in PyTorch first we create a tensor and set its `requires_grad` to true.
 We can use tensor operations to define our functions.
-We assume u is a quadratic function and g is a simple linear function:
+We assume `u` is a quadratic function and `g` is a simple linear function:
 ```python
 x = torch.tensor(1.0, requires_grad=True)